julienfausty/HyperFox/README.md

 # Goals

-- Very Short term (~ couple of days):
-  - Finish the implementation of a LaplaceModel and a Continuous Galerkin Solver so as to confirm the convergence of the code in both spatial discretization and polynomial order.

 - Short term (~ weeks):
-  - Implement both explicit and implicit HDG Solvers with explicit and implicit models for the Diffusion equation with a source
-  - Compare the computational efficiency vs. precision of the different explicit/implicit combos

-- Medium term (~ month):
   - Parallelize the code: the plan is to link to an external partitionner (Zoltan or Metis) to partition the mesh and then to adapt the Solvers to parallel assembly (the current linear algebra package PetsC is already parallel)